 As an example of world-class sustainable design, Urban Forest gives back to the community, creating a home with a strong sense of place and identity.
 A world class visitor experience and tourist centre will be created on site to educate local schools, universities and visitors on building design, plant species and biodiversity and the sustainable performance of the building.

 By investing in the community, Urban Forest invests in the future of the planet and people.

-Urban Forest offers a holistic approach to sustainability, creating not just a ‘green’ building with heavy vertical vegetation, but also setting a benchmark in environmentally-sustainable design and offering a social sustainability approach through the creation of a large public park on the ground level.
+Urban Forest offers a holistic approach to sustainability, creating not just a ‘green’ building with dense vertical vegetation, but also setting a benchmark in environmentally-sustainable design and offering a social sustainability approach through the creation of a large public park on the ground level.
 And a best-practice approach to energy and water management.
 In this way, Urban Forest strikes the balance between environmental, social and economic sustainability, prioritising people, planet and profit.

 Vertical planting in high-rise buildings is part of a new movement that sees architects bringing greenery, biodiversity, oxygen and mental health benefits back to high-density city living.
 Urban Forest features 550 trees and 25,000 plants, selected from 251 native species, to maximise site diversity.

 The landscape is not just an attractive feature, but is a dynamic, active component of a sustainable building, increasing biodiversity and reducing the ecological footprint of the city.
 It will also create a green spine connecting the Southbank Parklands with Musgrave Park.